Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 It’s a good question to answer.
-So in terms of data, we know that anywhere from 15 to 30% of our patients that we see in the emergency room with stroke have a pre existing disability.
+So in terms of data, we know that anywhere from 15 to 30% of the patients that we see in the emergency room with stroke have a pre-existing disability.
 So this is not a small proportion of patients that we’re talking about, it’s probably fully 1/3 of our stroke population.

 Dr. Eva Mistry 18:56

-But in terms of high risk of having a stroke, it could theoretically be the case.
-I mean, obviously, a lot of these patients, like you mentioned, pre-exists prior stroke, and that is why they’re disabled, having a previous stroke increases kind of theoretical your risk of having a future stroke.
+But in terms of the high risk of having a stroke, it could theoretically be the case.
+I mean, a lot of these patients, like you mentioned, pre-exists before stroke, and that is why they’re disabled, having a previous stroke increases kind of theoretical your risk of having a future stroke.

 Dr. Eva Mistry 19:14

 So in that sense, you would, you know, some specific types of functional limitations may kind of increase that risk as well.
-For example, if someone is wheelchair bound and not move their legs too much, they can form blood clots in their legs and they could secondarily have stroke from those and things like that.
-So it is a bit complicated answer kind of depends on what the cause of preexisting disability is.
+For example, if someone is wheelchair bound and does not move their legs too much, they can form blood clots in their legs and they could secondarily have a stroke from those and things like that.
+So it is a bit complicated to answer kind of depending on what the cause of preexisting disability is.
 But yeah.